Oregon BPS for Industrial and Warehouse Properties

 | Warehouse HVAC and lighting | Building systems — included |

 The boundary between process and non-process is sometimes obvious and sometimes contested.
-For a clean fab in Hillsboro, the clean room HVAC is process-driven (because the air change rates and filtration are dictated by clean room class, not building comfort) but the cafeteria HVAC is straightforward building systems.
-For a food processing plant in Salem, the refrigeration equipment running the process is process load, but the warehouse where palletized product is staged is building systems.
+For a clean semiconductor fab in Hillsboro, the clean room HVAC is process-driven (because the air change rates and filtration are dictated by clean room class, not building comfort standards) but the cafeteria HVAC is straightforward building systems.
+For a food processing plant in Salem, the refrigeration equipment running the production process is process load, but the warehouse where palletized product is staged is building systems.

-The right move is to scope this with ODOE and your auditor before the on-site work begins, not after.
+The right move is to scope this with ODOE and your auditor before the on-site work begins, not after it’s started.

 Which Industrial Buildings Are Most Often Captured

-In our experience auditing Oregon industrial properties, the most common building types we’re working with are:
+In our experience auditing Oregon industrial properties, the most common building types we’re working with under ORS 330-300 are:

 - Warehouse and distribution centers — Often 100,000+ sq ft, almost always captured.
-Lighting, HVAC for office space, dock door management, and refrigeration are common savings opportunities.
+Lighting, HVAC for office space, dock door management, and refrigeration treatment are common focus areas.

-- Manufacturing campus office buildings — The office and admin space at a Boeing, Intel, Microchip, or similar campus
+- Manufacturing campus office buildings — The office and administrative space at industrial facilities (Boeing, Intel, Microchip, Columbia Forest Products sites)

-- Food processing plant warehouses and admin — Plant floor process equipment may be exempt, but the rest of the building is in scope
+- Food processing plant warehouses and administrative buildings — Plant floor process equipment may be exempt, but the rest of the building is in scope

-- Wood products mill office and support buildings — International Paper, Roseburg Forest Products, Oregon Industrial Lumber, etc.
+- Wood products mill office and support buildings — Facilities in the Pacific Northwest operated by Weyerhaeuser, Roseburg Forest Products, Stimson Lumber, and others

-- Cold storage warehouses — Refrigeration equipment treatment depends on whether it’s process or building service
+- Cold storage warehouses — Refrigeration equipment treatment depends on whether it’s process-driven or general building service

-- Truck terminals and logistics facilities — Almost always captured at the threshold
+- Truck terminals and logistics facilities — Almost always captured at the 35,000 sq ft threshold

 Pre-Engagement Scoping

 Industrial sites take longer on-site than typical commercial buildings because there’s more square footage, more building types, and more system complexity.
-A typical engagement runs two to four days, including time with operations and maintenance personnel who often have institutional knowledge that doesn’t show up in any BAS or drawing.
+A typical engagement runs two to four days, including time with operations and maintenance personnel who often have institutional knowledge that doesn’t show up in any building automation system or drawing.

 Energy Modeling with Process Carve-Outs

 The energy model has to handle the process load exemption correctly.
-We typically model the whole-site energy use, then carve out the process loads to show the building systems baseline that’s actually subject to the audit.
-The Form Q deliverable then documents both the included and excluded loads with supporting data.
+We typically model whole-site energy use, then carve out the process loads to show the building systems baseline that’s actually subject to the audit.
+The Form Q deliverable then documents both the included and excluded loads with supporting data and calculations.

 Life-Cycle Cost Assessment on Building Systems Measures